Intervals

 Swap

-a.swap swaps left and right boundary, to convert a non-empty interval to an empty interval or vice versa.
+a.swap swaps the left and right boundaries of an interval, converting a non-empty interval into an empty interval or vice versa.

 Interval.closed(1, 5).swap // [1, 5] -> [5, 1]